Protesters and supporters clash at Boxing Day hunt

 PASSIONS ran high at the annual Tredegar Farmers' Boxing Day Hunt as hundreds of protesters and supporters clashed.

-Bassaleg came to a standstill this morning, as more than 200 people flooded outside the Tredegar Arms pub, waving a mixture of anti and pro-hunt placards.
+Bassaleg came to a standstill this morning, as more than 200 people gathered outside the Tredegar Arms pub, waving a mixture of anti and pro-hunt placards.

 Police officers stood between both sides as they launched verbal blows at one another.